sail-sg/envpool/docs/pages/contributing.rst

 Test Locally
 ------------

-This command will run automatic tests in the main directory
+This command will run automatic tests in the main directory:

 .. code-block:: bash